tcarland/tcanetpp/README.md

 ```

 **Unix:**
-   The library requires linking only libpthread and libdl.
+   The library requires linking only libpthread, librt and libdl.
 The library librt should be included on linux systems, especially for the
-high resolution timing support provided by the **EventManager**.
+high resolution timing support provided by the *EventManager*.

 **Mac OSX:**
-  **tcamake** is needed plus gnu tools provided with xcode.
+  *tcamake* is needed plus gnu tools provided with xcode.

 **Win32/64:**
   Only the thread classes (based on libpthread are unsupported with windows.